blown5pt0/WD-DX4000-qBittorrent-LCD-status/README.md

 # WD-DX4000-QBittorrent-LCDStatus
 ### Display transfer stats from qBittorrent on the DX4000's LCD

-At the moment, this only displays two very basic sets of info: Current Up/Down transfer rate and Session Total Uploaded/Downloaded..
+At the moment, cycles between two very basic sets of info: Current Up/Down transfer rate and Session Total Uploaded/Downloaded..
 For example:

 ```
 U:512Kbps